varvet/serenade.js/README.md

 Build Serenade.js into a single file:

-    cake build
+    npm run-script build

+You should now have the built project in `./extras`.

 Run the example app:

-    coffee web.coffee

-You should now have the built project in `./extras`.
+    npm run-script examples

 # License